LearnFintech

 Phase 4: Maturation (2022-Present)

 Growth continued but slowed.
-Focus shifted to profitability.
+Focus shifted to efficiency.
 Credit Builder expanded.
-Reached 22 million members.
-Achieved profitability.
+Chime reached 9.5 million active members and turned adjusted-EBITDA positive, then went public on Nasdaq.

 Competitors